|Full Name||Matthew Lawrence Hayden|

 - He is a good friend to Glenn McGrath.
 But in early 1995, they both were involved in an argument.
 At that time, Australia had a dominant A team, which was involved in a quadrangular series including Australia, Zimbabwe, and England.
 At the end of the series, Australia A and Australia made it to the final.
 During the match, this happened:

-- In 2000, he went fishing with Andrew Symonds and one another companion and suddenly the boat capsized.
+- In 2000, he went fishing with Andrew Symonds and one another companion, suddenly the boat capsized.
 They had to swim almost 1 km for 3 hours to reach an Island.
-After some time of this incident, he appeared in a marine safety promotion campaign.
+After going through this incident, he appeared in a marine safety promotion campaign to rescue people in such situations.

 - Australia and India’s 2001 Test series was a remarkable turnaround for Matthew Hayden.
 Though Australian team lost the series by 2-1, but Matthew’s outstanding performance, where he scored 549 runs at an average of 109.8 in 3 Test matches, helped him in making a permanent place in the team.